wppattonjr/prept-template/README.md

 ## Template for Prept Application

-#### • Create firebase for the project and upload the json file provided to the database.
+#### • Create firebase for the project and upload the json file provided to the database ** check rules

 #### • npm install react, react-strap and react-router-dom